clauswilke/dataviz/docs/coordinate_systems_axes.md

 Because multiplication on a log scale looks like addition on a linear scale, log scales are the natural choice for any data that have been obtained by multiplication or division.
 In particular, ratios should generally be shown on a log scale.
 As an example, I have taken the number of inhabitants in each county in Texas and have divided it by the median number of inhabitants across all Texas counties.
 The resulting ratio is a number that can be larger or smaller than 1.
 A ratio of exactly 1 implies that the corresponding county has the median number of inhabitants.
 When visualizing these ratios on a log scale, we can see clearly that the population numbers in Texas counties are symmetrically distributed around the median, and that the most populous counties have over 100 times more inhabitants than the median while the least populous counties have over 100 times fewer inhabitants (Figure \@ref(fig:texas-counties-pop-ratio-log)).
 By contrast, for the same data, a linear scale obscures the differences between a county with median population number and a county with a much smaller population number than median (Figure \@ref(fig:texas-counties-pop-ratio-lin)).

 (ref:texas-counties-pop-ratio-log) Population numbers of Texas counties relative to their median value.
 Select counties are highlighed by name.
 The dashed line indicates a ratio of 1, corresponding to a county with median population number.
 The most populous counties have approximately 100 times more inhabitants than the median county, and the least populous counties have approximately 100 times fewer inhabitants than the median county.
-Source: U.S. Census 2010.
+Data source: 2010 Decennial U.S. Census.

 <div class="figure" style="text-align: center">
 <img src="coordinate_systems_axes_files/figure-html4/texas-counties-pop-ratio-log-1.png" alt="(ref:texas-counties-pop-ratio-log)" width="720" />
 <p class="caption">(\#fig:texas-counties-pop-ratio-log)(ref:texas-counties-pop-ratio-log)</p>
 </div>

 (ref:texas-counties-pop-ratio-lin) Population sizes of Texas counties relative to their median value.
 By displaying a ratio on a linear scale, we have overemphasized ratios > 1 and have obscured ratios < 1.
 As a general rule, ratios should not be displayed on a linear scale.
-Source: U.S. Census 2010.
+Data source: 2010 Decennial U.S. Census.

 <div class="figure" style="text-align: center">
 <img src="coordinate_systems_axes_files/figure-html4/texas-counties-pop-ratio-lin-1.png" alt="(ref:texas-counties-pop-ratio-lin)" width="720" />